ckyy5770/PubSubCoordZmq/README.md

 data storing at "/topics/sometopic/pub" or "/topics/sometopic/sub" must be:

 "IP_ADDRESS:PORT_NUMBER" which indicates where publisher/subscriber should connect to.

+## Load Balancing

+The load balancing system is inspired by [Dynamoth](http://ieeexplore.ieee.org/document/7164934/).

+### System Overview

+Each edge broker will be equipped with a Local Load Analyzer(LLA) and a Dispatcher(D).
+LLA will send a local load report of the broker every 1 secs, to the Load Balancer(LB).
+Then Load Balancer will gather all current load information for each edge broker, then decide whether it should change the Load Plan.
+If a new plan is generated, it will be sent to dispatchers residing in each edge broker.

 ## Serialization/Deserialization
 using [flatbuffer](https://google.github.io/flatbuffers/index.html)